dmuth/twitter-account-metrics-bot/README.md

-# Twitter Account Metrics
+# Twitter Account Metrics Bot

-An app to get metrics from Twitter accounts and report them to Telegram.
+An app to get metrics from Twitter accounts and report them to Telegram via a bot.

 ## Requirements